One of the most valuable talents any leader can possess is the ability to stand up and set a solid example for others during adversity.

 - Using clear, controlled language to get the right messages across to the workforce and provide reassurance for those who are worried

-- Adopting rituals and habits that provide a sense of structure and support mental and emotional wellbeing
+- Adopting rituals and habits that give a sense of structure and support mental and emotional wellbeing

-- Avoiding labeling certain practices or people as 'wrong', as this can lead to feelings of victimisation and anxiety
+- Avoiding labelling certain practices or people as 'wrong', as this can lead to feelings of victimisation and anxiety

-Digital transformation has been a big theme in HR and workforce management in recent years, giving modern businesses more opportunities to turn technology to their advantage as they navigate periods of uncertainty.
+Digital transformation has been a big theme in HR and workforce management in recent years, giving modern businesses more opportunities to use technology as they navigate periods of uncertainty.

 One of the clearest examples of how tech innovation can help you be a better leader is in the ability to maintain regular contact with your employees, even if people are based in different locations or working remotely.

-Videoconferencing and instant messaging tools make it easier than ever for people to stay in touch with each other, which is vital if you attach a lot of importance to collaboration and the sharing of knowledge and best practices.
-Strong connections between colleagues and managers at every level of the business could be the key to your success in the most challenging times.
+Videoconferencing and instant-messaging tools make it easier for people to stay in touch with each other, which is vital if you attach importance to collaboration and sharing knowledge and best practices.
+Strong connections between colleagues and managers at every business level could be the key to your success in the most challenging times.

 be flexible in your leadership style

-There are various leadership styles, which offer a range of potential benefits and results for your workforce and your business.
-Examples include:
+Various leadership styles offer a range of potential benefits and results for your workforce and your business.

-- Affiliative leadership: This places an emphasis on trust and harmony, which can help to ensure people feel recognised and included in uncertain times.
+- Affiliative leadership emphasises trust and harmony, which can help ensure people feel recognised and included in uncertain times.

 - Coaching: A strategy that gives people meaningful, relevant goals to provide a sense of motivation and to drive engagement and productivity.

-- Visionary leadership: This style provides a sense of direction and togetherness by identifying a long-term goal the entire business can work towards.
+- Visionary leadership: This style provides direction and togetherness by identifying a long-term goal the entire business can work towards.

-When your company is facing uncertainty and your employees are looking to you for strong leadership, the ability to switch between styles and find the right approach for the current climate could prove vital.
+When your company faces uncertainty, and your employees look to you for solid leadership, the ability to switch styles and find the right approach for the current climate could prove vital.